blaenk/site/input/notes/distributed-systems.markdown

 One way to avoid running out of disk space is to break the log file into segments of a certain size, closing it when it reaches that size and writing subsequent writes to a new segment file.

 The segments can then undergo _compaction_, which discards duplicate keys in the log, keeping only the most recent update for each key.
+This is also known as garbage collection.

 Since compaction usually decreases the size of segments, certain small segments can then be merged into a regular sized segment file, usually at the same time as compaction is performed.